 Never retaliate against anyone who reports or participates in an investigation of a possible violation of the Code.

 If you are employed by a subsidiary or controlled affiliate of Alphabet, please comply with your employer’s code of conduct.
 If your employer doesn’t have its own code of conduct, if you have a question or concern about this Code or believe that someone may be violating it, or if you want to remain anonymous, you can make a report of a suspected violation or concern through our Helpline.
+Finally, if you believe a violation of law has occurred, you can always raise that through the Ethics & Compliance helpline or with a government agency.

 I. Avoid Conflicts of Interest